 Another tax-deduction strategy recently made permanent in the IRS tax code specifically targets folks who are 70½ years old and have a traditional Individual Retirement Account (IRA).
-If you’re a retiree who’s at least 70½, the IRS requires you to take a minimum required distribution (MRD) from your IRA, or face stiff penalties.
-The bad news is that this MRD is taxed as ordinary income, and this added income could push you into a higher tax bracket, with obvious tax consequences.
+If you’re a retiree who’s at least 70½, the IRS requires you to take a required minimum distribution (RMD) from your IRA, or face stiff penalties.
+The bad news is that this RMD is taxed as ordinary income, and this added income could push you into a higher tax bracket, with obvious tax consequences.

-But here’s the good news: You can avoid these tax implications by donating some, or all, of your MRD to a charitable organization in what is called a qualified charitable distribution (QCD).
-For tax purposes, this donation is subtracted from your minimum required distribution, reducing your taxable income and thus, your taxes.
+But here’s the good news: You can avoid these tax implications by donating some, or all, of your RMD to a charitable organization in what is called a qualified charitable distribution (QCD).
+For tax purposes, this donation is subtracted from your required minimum distribution, reducing your taxable income and thus, your taxes.
 To qualify for this tax-reducing donation, a charitable organization must be a 501(c)3 non-profit.

 There’s more good news: By allocating a percentage of your required minimum distribution to a charitable organization before taxes, you effectively have more funds available to contribute to a qualified nonprofit, if you choose.